 Robinson answered his critics the following year with A Quiet Storm, released in 1975.
 The album launched three singles - the number-one R&B hit "Baby That’s Backatcha”, "The Agony & The Ecstasy" and "Quiet Storm".
 With his nearly sixty years in the music industry, he is still one of the most respected and gifted musicians to grace the stage or play the game.

-To the legend known to the world by one name – “Smokey” – we love you and thank you for paving the way.
+Try to imagine for a moment what the world would be like if we had never been blessed with the legend known by the name – “Smokey” – we love you and thank you for paving the way.
 God Bless you and that is my Thought Provoking Perspective…